SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

-With the tremendous advance of deep learning, researchers have designed various deep networks to improve vessel segmentation quality. {\tt U-Net}~\cite{ronneberger2015u} stands out for its encoder-decoder architecture, complemented by multi-scale skip connections, enabling the efficient capture of both low-level and high-level features.
-Building on {\tt UNet}, models such as {\tt Attn-UNet}~\cite{schlemper2019attention} and {\tt UNet++}~\cite{zhou2019unet++} have been introduced to further enhance segmentation performance through the incorporation of attention mechanisms and the redesign of skip connections.
-For vessel-specific models, Gu \textit{et al.}~\cite{gu2019net} developed {\tt CE-Net}, which employs a dense atrous convolution (DAC) and residual multi-kernel pooling (RMP) to simultaneously capture high-level features and preserve spatial vessel details.
-Similarly, {\tt CS$^{2}$-Net}~\cite{mou2021cs2} integrates channel and spatial attention modules to improve feature representations.
-However, limited by the receptive fields of convolutional neural networks (CNNs), these models cannot fully exploit global contexts of images~\cite{dosovitskiy2020image}.
-In contrast, transformers exhibit a robust capacity for global context modeling~\cite{dosovitskiy2020image} and have been extensively applied in natural and medical image segmentation~\cite{chen2021transunet},~\cite{xie2021segformer}. {\tt TransUNet}~\cite{chen2021transunet} has been a forerunner in integrating transformers with medical image segmentation, utilizing transformers to encode CNN features for comprehensive global context modeling. {\tt UCTransNet}~\cite{wang2022uctransnet} replaced the original skip connections with a channel transformer (CTrans) to reduce semantic gaps between shallower-level encoders and decoders.
-Additionally, Li \textit{et al.}~\cite{li2023global} proposed a global transformer and dual local attention network {\tt GT-DLA-dsHFF}, which achieves deep-shallow hierarchical feature fusion to capture global and local vessel characteristics.
+With the tremendous advances in deep learning, researchers have designed various deep networks to improve vessel segmentation quality.
+UNet~\cite{ronneberger2015u} stands out for its encoder-decoder architecture, complemented by multi-scale skip connections, enabling the efficient capture of both low-level and high-level features.
+Building on UNet, models such as Attn-UNet~\cite{schlemper2019attention} and UNet++~\cite{zhou2019unet++} have been introduced to further enhance segmentation performance through the incorporation of attention mechanisms and the redesign of skip connections.
+For vessel-specific models, Gu \textit{et al.}~\cite{gu2019net} developed CE-Net, which employs a dense atrous convolution (DAC) and residual multi-kernel pooling (RMP) to simultaneously capture high-level features and preserve spatial vessel details.
+Similarly, CS$^{2}$-Net~\cite{mou2021cs2} integrates channel and spatial attention modules to improve feature representations.
+However, limited by the local receptive fields of convolutional neural networks (CNNs), these models cannot fully exploit global image context~\cite{dosovitskiy2020image}.
+In contrast, transformers exhibit a strong capacity for global context modeling~\cite{dosovitskiy2020image} and have been extensively applied in natural and medical image segmentation~\cite{chen2024transunet},~\cite{xie2021segformer}.
+TransUNet~\cite{chen2024transunet} is one of the pioneering methods that integrate transformers into medical image segmentation, utilizing transformers to encode CNN features for comprehensive global context modeling.
+UCTransNet~\cite{wang2022uctransnet} replaces the original skip connections with a channel transformer (CTrans) to reduce semantic gaps between shallower-level encoders and decoders.
+Additionally, Li \textit{et al.}~\cite{li2023global} proposed a global transformer and dual local attention network GT-DLA-dsHFF, which achieves deep-shallow hierarchical feature fusion to capture global and local vessel characteristics.
+Despite these advancements, existing deep learning-based approaches still have limitations in addressing the specific challenges (Fig.~\ref{fig:challenges}) of intraoperative vessel segmentation.
+CNN-based models are effective for extracting local vessel patterns, but their limited receptive fields may hinder the modeling of globally consistent vessel structures under low-SNR conditions.
+Transformer-based methods improve global context modeling through self-attention~\cite{dosovitskiy2020image,chen2024transunet}.
+However, their token- or patch-level representation may become less reliable when local regions are degraded by noise or low contrast, and may also weaken the continuity of tiny or slender vessels.
+Moreover, non-target vessels, guidewires, catheters, and motion artifacts often exhibit vessel-like appearances, making existing models prone to task-irrelevant responses and false-positive predictions.
+These limitations motivate the exploration of complementary spatial-frequency representations and graph-based channel interaction for more robust vessel segmentation.